friday27/nodejs_course/course_notes/server.md

 6. Check the result through Heroku URL

-## Creating a Production MongoDB Database
+## Creating a Production MongoDB Database and Deploying on Heroku

 1. Get a MongoDB Atlas free account and create a cluster